Team3128/team3128.github.io/members/faq.md

 ## **Can I add the Team Google Calendar to my phone/computer?**

 Yes.
 Our calendar is kept obsessively up-to-date by Coach Chris and our Team Presidents.
 If it's not on the calendar, it's not allowed to happen.

 The link to add this calendar is [https://calendar.google.com/calendar/u/1?cid=aW5mby50ZWFtMzEyOEBnbWFpbC5jb20](https://calendar.google.com/calendar/u/1?cid=aW5mby50ZWFtMzEyOEBnbWFpbC5jb20)

 ## **Does the Team meet over School Holidays?**

 In short - Yes.
 The Game for 2024 will be released on Saturday Jan.
 6 at 8 AM PST at **KICKOFF** (this is during the CCA Winter Break).

-The Team will meet every day, all day, until school begins on Wednesday Jan.
-10, 2024.
+**The Team will meet all day, every day, until school begins on Wednesday Jan.
+10, 2024.**

-Attendance is mandatory for all Team members for these 4 days.
+**Attendance is mandatory for all Team members for these 4 days.**

+Additionally, the Team will meet on the following days when there is no school:
+- Monday Jan.
+15 2024  (9 AM - 5 PM) - Martin Luther King Jr. Day
+- Monday Feb.
+19 & Tuesday Feb.
+20, 2024 (9 AM - 5 PM)

 ### **Why?**
-Having 4 solid days of prototyping and workshop access gives the Team a tremendous advantage in robot build and test.
-Designing and building an entire robot from scratch in 8 weeks is a daunting task, and every moment we can get, we will use.
+(During winter break) Having 4 solid days of prototyping and workshop access gives the Team a tremendous advantage in robot build and test.

+(all the extra days) Designing and building an entire robot from scratch in 8 weeks is a daunting task, and every moment we can get, we will use.

+In the past when we didn't schedule this time - students begged the Coaches and Mentors for more workshop time.
+**This is all driven by the students.**

+Planning this time in advance just saves everyone the headache of the last-minute scramble.

 ## **What does a robotics team do?
 What are these competitions like?**